 - Success - you'll see this alert inside Back On Stage, letting you know that your subscription was successful

 We recommend using the Google Calendar App, which you can download right HERE, on Google Play or Apple App Store.
 Back On Stage is designed to look the best and work seamlessly with Google Calendar.

-But what if you are a diehard Apple fan like myself and insist on using iCal, please continue on with the next few steps to share your Google Calendar with iCal.
+But what if you are a diehard Apple fan and would prefer using Apple Calendar, please continue on with the next few steps to share your Google Calendar with iCal.

 When you log into Google Calendar now you should see that Back On Stage is listed under “My Calendars” with BOS events visible on the calendar.

 If you click on any BOS events, it will give you a detail view containing all the relevant gig info as well as a link to the event’s Individual Booking View on BOS.
 Remember what this looks like as we’ll come back to it later.

 Hover your mouse over “Back On Stage” item in the “My Calendars” list on the left hand column and you will see the “3 dots icon” that will give you the option to customize the calendar.
 Click it, then click “Settings and sharing”.

 Scroll down to near the bottom and you will find “Integrate Calendar” options.
 Copy “Secret address in iCal format”.